🏦Loan Details

 Vehicle Finance

 Personal loans are unsecured, so banks charge higher interest for the extra risk.
-They are popular for debt consolidation, weddings and emergency expenses.
-After estimating your EMI here, you can also use the budget calculator to make sure your monthly payments fit comfortably into your cash flow.
+After estimating your EMI here, use the budget calculator to make sure monthly payments fit comfortably into your cash flow.

 Flexible Use